MurtoHilali/InterfaceCC/README.md

 - `-h, --help`: Displays a help message detailing how to use the script and what each option does.

+- `-s, --stringent`: If flag is set to true, the pipeline will return a final JSON contaning only those proteins that have both P/LP AND B/LB variants that occur at interfaces.

 #### Examples

 To run the script with specific benign and pathogenic variant tables and an output folder named `analysis_output`: